saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

     - E-mail (required): E-mail associated with your Jira instance.
 For some users, the username of the Jira instance may be used.
     - API Token (required): Jira API Token obtained here.
 Some Jira instances also support passwords in lieu of API Tokens, but that functionality is deprecated and will be removed.
     - Project Key (required): The Jira Project Key.
     - Issue Type: Jira Issue Type.
-Defaults to "Bug" if not present.
+Defaults to Bug if not present.
     - Subject (required): Content to put in the "Summary" field of the ticket.
     - Custom Field Mapping - Labels: See below
     - Custom Field Mapping - Description: See below